z5267282/blog/html/text-fragment.md

 # Overview

 Text fragments offer a way to direct to a specific spot in an HTML file.
+The documentation from MDM is [here](https://developer.mozilla.org/en-US/docs/Web/URI/Fragment/Text_fragments#browser_compatibility).
 Anchor `<a>` tags in their `href` can redirect to an element's id using a hash like so:

 ```html